 The European Social Fund (ESF), one of the European Structural and Investment Funds, aims at enhancing employment and fairer life opportunities for all.
 It is the EU’s main tool for helping people to get a job (or a better job), integrating disadvantaged people into society and ensuring fairer life opportunities for all.
 It does this by investing in Europe’s people and their skills – employed and jobless, young and old.

 The ESF has an overall budget of EUR 120.4 billion for 2014-2020.
 This support is targeted towards some 15 million people each year to enter into the job market or to improve their skills to find work in the future or for better social integration of certain disadvantaged individuals.

 The ESF support can be provided through grants and, increasingly, through financial instruments.

-In 2007-13, a total of 49 financial instruments, primarily limited to supporting SMEs, have been implemented across 7 Member States to finance ESF interventions.
-This modest take up indicated that ESF stakeholders lack experience using these instruments and are less used to dealing with market mechanisms, but this also implies a great potential in effectively tackling social issues using recyclable funds.
+In the 2007-2013 programming period, a total of 58 financial instruments, primarily limited to supporting small and medium-sized enterprises (SMEs), have been implemented to finance ESF interventions across eight Member States: Denmark, Estonia, Germany, Italy, Latvia, Lithuania, Poland and Slovenia.
+By the end of 2015, seven ESF financial instruments were reported in five Member States (Bulgaria, Germany, Italy, Lithuania, Slovak Republic).
+This modest take up indicates that ESF stakeholders lack experience of using these instruments and are less familiar with market mechanisms.
+However, this also implies a great potential for tackling social issues effectively using revolving funds.